Sydney Distance Education High School

 Sydney Distance Education High School is a public school committed to excellence and equity in distance education.
 The largest school provider of flexible blended learning programs in NSW, serving students from just north of Wollongong in the south to Newcastle in the north, and west to the Blue Mountains.

-Sydney Distance Education High School will have an opportunity to dive into compelling poetry techniques with poet Lorin Elizabeth.
+Sydney Distance Education High School had an opportunity to dive into compelling poetry techniques with poet Lorin Elizabeth.

-Students will engage in two workshops on the 24th of May as part of their school's one-day festival Big Day In.
-Lorin will work with 40 students from Years 7 - 12, inviting them into the world of Poetry Object where they can explore the secrets of a curious object which is special to them.
+Students engaged in two workshops on the 24th of May as part of their school's one-day festival Big Day In.
+Lorin worked with 40 students from Years 7 - 12, inviting them into the world of Poetry Object where they explored the secrets of a curious object which is special to them.

 Find out more at www.lorinelizabeth.com